faker-js/faker/docs/guide/upgrading.md

 This affects the `refDate` parameter of the `anytime()`, `birthdate()`, `past()`, `future()`, `recent()` and `soon()`, methods as well as the `from` and `to` parameters of `between()` and `betweens()`.

+### Separate Timezone Methods

+The `timeZone` functionality has been divided to enhance specificity:

+- Use `faker.date.timeZone()` to generate a random global time zone.
+- Use `faker.location.timeZone()` to obtain time zone specific to the current locale.

+We haven't updated all locale dependent time zone data yet, so if you encounter unexpected values, please create a new issue.

 ### Prices Now Return More Price-Like Values

 The `faker.commerce.price()` method now produces values that also return fractional values.